stoneyrh/gSOAP/README.txt

   XML schemas, WS-Policy, and other WS-* protocols (details in the fact sheet).

 The software is provided "as is", without any warranty.
-However, gSOAP has received a lot of support from users and has been extensively tested in the real world.
-We also continue to improve gSOAP and add new features.
+However, gSOAP has been extensively field-tested in production-quality software development.
+We continue to improve gSOAP and add new features.

 See NOTES.txt for distributed notes and an overview of the package contents.
 See INSTALL.txt for installation instructions.